mert-byrktr/ISIC-2024-COMPETITION/README.md

 #### 4. **Out-of-Fold (OOF) Stacking Features**

 To further improve the tabular model's performance, we integrated OOF predictions from the image models as additional features in the tabular data.
-These predictions were generated using models like EfficientNet and EVA02, and were subsequently used for feature stacking in the Gradient Boosted Decision Tree (GBDT) models.
+These predictions were generated using models like EfficientNet, EVA02, ResNet, ResNext, ConvNext, and ResNest and were used for feature stacking in the Gradient Boosted Decision Tree (GBDT) models.
+In the final submission, efficient net and eva02 models and resnet family were used because they added more diversity.

 ```python
 df_effb0_oof = pd.read_csv(oof_path)